 Chocolate Glaze For Chocolate Chip Mini Loaf

-The chocolate glaze for this Gluten Free Mini Chocolate Chip Loaf is certainly optional.
-But, why would you want to pass up on a delicious chocolate shell for your loaf cake?!
+The chocolate glaze for this mini chocolate chip loaf is certainly optional, but why would you pass?!
+It would be like saying I’ll skip the chocolate coating on a thin mint cookie or a vanilla donut.
 The chocolate glaze for this mini loaf is literally the icing on the cake!

 You only need a couple of ingredients to make the chocolate glaze: